Space Launch Delta 45: Operations

-The 45th Space Delta is one of two space launch wings for the U.S. Space Force, being responsible for executing military, intelligence, civil, and commercial space launches using the Eastern Range.
+The Space Launch Delta 45 (SLD 45) is one of two space launch wings for the U.S. Space Force, being responsible for executing military, intelligence, civil, and commercial space launches using the Eastern Range.
 Primary launch vehicles include the Atlas V, Delta IV Heavy, Pegasus, Minotaur, Falcon 9, Falcon Heavy, and Boeing X-37 rockets.
 It also supports U.S. Navy Trident II D5 ballistic missile tests and evaluation.

-The 45th Space Delta is the host wing for Patrick Space Force Base and Cape Canaveral Space Force Station, providing base support for NASA, the Air Force's Technical Applications Center and 920th Rescue Wing, and U.S. Navy's Naval Ordnance Test Unit.
+The Space Launch Delta 45 (SLD 45) is the host wing for Patrick Space Force Base and Cape Canaveral Space Force Station, providing base support for NASA, the Air Force's Technical Applications Center and 920th Rescue Wing, and U.S. Navy's Naval Ordnance Test Unit.

-Shield
+45th Space Wing shield meaning

 The blue is used to symbolize the sky and space, while the gold is used to symbolize the excellence required to conduct successful range operations.
 Dividing the shield horizontally, across its right half, is a line of "Ts", which were adopted from previous patches reflecting the history of the wing's installations as a test center for missiles and space vehicles.
 In the center of the shield, a large aquamarine and light blue globe represents Earth.
 A smaller globe, in the same colors, symbolizes the moon and other planets.
 Nine pimento red flight arrows indicated the normal equatorial departure routes for missiles and space vehicles on the Eastern Range.
 They also symbolize travel to other planets, as depicted by the smaller globe.
 Red was chosen for the flight arrows to indicate the stresses of launch and space flight and the heat of re-entry into Earth's atmosphere.
 A string of white "clouds" across the center of the large globe represent abnormal conditions, weather and radiation with which range personnel have to contend.
 The cloud symbol is also interpreted as the string of radomes and theodolites located throughout the Eastern Range.